When is the best time to visit?

 Athens insider information

 - A visit to the Acropolis and the Parthenon is almost a prerequisite of a visit to Athens.
-The most spectacular remnant of Ancient Greek architecture, the Acropolis is 150m above sea level, rising above the flat city.
+The most spectacular remnant of Ancient Greek architecture, the Acropolis is 492 ft (150m) above sea level, rising above the flat city.
 As well as the Parthenon, it contains many other temples, columns and gateways.
-The site has been undergoing renovation for many years, but a walk around the Doric pillars and sculptures still give an insight to the awe-inspiring might of the Ancient Greek Empire.
+The site has been undergoing renovation for many years, but a walk around the Doric pillars and sculptures still gives an insight to the awe-inspiring might of the Ancient Greek Empire.

 - As befits such an ancient city, there are many museums and sites to view artefacts and antiquities.
 Don’t miss out on the living city, however.
 Especially since the renovation that took place for the Olympics, the city is a vibrant urban centre.
 Walk the streets, take a coffee break in one of the many pavement cafés, visit the bars and soak up the atmosphere of modern-day Athens.